Dean for Research & Knowledge Exchange

 He is the author of two other monographs: A Political Biography of John Toland (London; Pickering & Chatto, 2012; paperback Routledge: London, 2016) and Francis Hutcheson in Dublin, 1719-1730 (Dublin: Four Courts Press, 2002).
 He has a long track record in collaborative work, which includes The Law and Other Legalities of Ireland, 1689-1850 (Farnham; Ashgate Press, 2011), edited with Seán Patrick Donlan and Converts and Conversion in Ireland, 1650-1850 (Dublin; Four Courts Press, 2005) with Charles Ivar MacGrath and Thomas Power.

 He also has experience in editing scholarly journals.
-He spent five years as the general editor of the interdisciplinary peer-reviewed journal, Eighteenth-Century Ireland (2001-2005) and is currently an editor of the biannual interdisciplinary peer-reviewed Journal of Irish and Scottish Studies (2006 to the present).
+He spent five years as the general editor of the interdisciplinary peer-reviewed journal, Eighteenth-Century Ireland (2001-2005) and is currently an editor of the Journal of Irish and Scottish Studies (2006 to the present).

-Professor Brown is a commissioning editor of the series Poetry and Song in the Age of Revolution (2011 ongoing, 6 volumes to date) which was first published by Pickering & Chatto Press and is now with Routledge.
+Professor Brown is a commissioning editor of the series Poetry and Song in the Age of Revolution (2011 ongoing, 7 volumes to date) which was first published by Pickering & Chatto Press and is now with Routledge.
 Both United Islands?
-The Languages of Resistance (London; Pickering & Chatto, 2012; Paperback Routldge: London, 2016) and The Cultures of Radicalism in Britian and Ireland (London; Pickering & Chatto, 2013), are edited with John Kirk and Andrew Noble as part of this sequence.
+The Languages of Resistance (London; Pickering & Chatto, 2012; Paperback Routledge: London, 2016) and The Cultures of Radicalism in Britian and Ireland (London; Pickering & Chatto, 2013; Paperback: Routledge, 2016), are edited with John Kirk and Andrew Noble as part of this sequence.

 A co-founder (with Dr Jackson Armstrong) of the Aberdeen Humanities Fund, Professor Brown serves on its academic board.
 It was created in 2012 to seek philanthropic support for research conducted on the university collections.